 - Monetize from subscription/premium strategies - an additional revenue stream

 The advantages are endless.

-However, in order to reach the full potential of a content marketing strategy for your brand, 3 things are required:
+However, in order to reach the full potential of a publishing strategy for your brand, 3 things are required:

 - You need to produce quality content and give value to your users (this is on you)

 - You need to bring traffic to your content (again, you)

 - You need to transform these audiences into business (using a tool)

 A conversion wall of some type, whether it be a registration wall, paywall or other, is the ideal tool to fit the job.
 By integrating one into your content, you establish a value exchange with your audience, converting them from anonymous users to consented leads, members and clients.

 Why should brands be using a paywall or registration wall?

 - Inform your strategies with first-party data - collect owned, high-quality and relevant data from your users as they create an account and interact with your site.
 This is an even more important point considering the end to third-party cookies.
 By gathering data in a consensual way, you can inform every aspect of your business strategies